cse-labs/kubernetes-in-codespaces/README.md

 ## Service endpoints

-- All endpoints are usable in your browser via clicking on the `Ports (4)` tab
+- All endpoints are usable in your browser via clicking on the `Ports` tab
   - Select the `open in browser icon` on the far right
 - Some popup blockers block the new browser tab
 - If you get a gateway error, just hit refresh - it will clear once the port-forward is ready